 Capilla Jerónimo de Carrión

-The Capilla Jerónimo de Carrión was founded in 1997 by Alicia Lázaro and it is linked to the Music Research Section of the Don Juan de Borbon Foundation in Segovia.
+Capilla Jerónimo de Carrión was founded in 1997 by Alicia Lázaro and it is linked to the Music Research Section of the Don Juan de Borbon Foundation in Segovia.
 It consists of a stable ensemble of singers and instrumentalists specialized in the performance of historical music from the 17th and 18th centuries.
-Based on the research in the archives of the Cathedral of Segovia, the group has been recovering in practice, with successive programs of concerts and recordings, all the richness of the Spanish vocal and instrumental music of the 17th century, when the now called “Spanish music” was settled and reaffirmed, a musical style that we hear and instantly recognize by its great melodic expressiveness and rhythmic drive.
+From the research in the archives of the Cathedral of Segovia, the Monastery of Escorial, and the Cathedral of Leon, among other archives along Spain, the group is recovering, with successive programs of concerts and recordings, all the richness of the Spanish vocal and instrumental music of the 17th century, which is still insufficiently studied compared to other periods.
+However, that was the century when the now called “Spanish music” was settled and reaffirmed, a musical style that we hear and instantly recognize by its great melodic expressiveness and rhythmic drive.

 Performance highlights in Spain include Festival de Santander, Madrid Sacred Music Festival, Early Music Festival in Ubeda and Baeza, Alava Early Music Week, Almagro International Festival, Antonio de Cabezon Early Music Festival in Burgos, Leon International Organ Festival, Mare Musicum Festival in Roquetas de Mar (Almeria), Madrid Summer Classics Series, among many others.